-The NES provided important epidemiologic data with regard to prevalence and causes of blindness and low vision in the country.
-It demonstrated that cataract and uncorrected refractive errors, which are readily treatable, were the leading causes of visual impairment, suggesting the need for an evaluation on the accessibility of eye care services and barriers to eye care utilization in the country.
+The NES provided important epidemiological data with regard to prevalence and causes of blindness and low vision in Malaysia.
+It demonstrated that cataract and uncorrected refractive errors, which are readily treatable, were the leading causes of visual impairment, suggesting the need for an evaluation on the accessibility of eye care services and barriers to eye care utilisation in the country.